chingc/DJBuy/README.md

 Note: DJBuy will only work in the Max Point Shop for Star and Pop Mixing charts.

-## Tested Under
+## Works Under

 - Google Chrome
 - Mozilla Firefox

-If DJBuy works under a web browser not listed here, please let me know.
+If DJBuy works or doesn't work with a web browser not listed here, please let me know.
 You may contact me by the email address found [here][3].

 ## License